 Regardless of which VR headset you’re using, there’s a wide array of games for you to choose from and the best VR games will allow you to experience high-quality, high-octane gaming moments you’d be hard-pushed to find anywhere else.
 From frenetic first-person shooters to more laidback puzzle experiences (and even something in-between) we think you’ll find the best VR game for you in this list.

 So, whether you’re a PC gamer using the Valve Index or you’ve just plugged your PlayStation VR into your PS4 or PS5, we have something for you here so keep reading to find the best VR games of 2021.
 If nothing grabs your attention right now, do check back later as we update this list when new excellent VR games are released and earn a place.

 - Just got a Quest?
-Check out our pick of the best Oculus Quest games of 2020
+Check out our pick of the best Oculus Quest games

 Trover Saves the Universe (PSVR, Oculus)

 This comedy game is from the team at Squanch Games, which was founded by Justin Roiland (the co-creator of Rick & Morty).
 And because of that fact this game very much feels like a Rick & Morty space adventure but with different characters.
 Ridiculous missions, hilarious voices, fun, colorful and bizarre stories, worlds and alien races.

 It's been around since 2019 on the Nintendo Switch, PS4 and Xbox One, but it came to Oculus VR headsets in June 2020.
 It gets around some of the tricky (and not to mention vomit-inducing) movement issues that are common in other games by placing you in a chair that serves as the game's user interface and you can control the main character, Trover, from a distance as well as teleport your chair to different spots in the game.